 If only babies (and toddlers, for that matter) could communicate with words from day one.
 Instead, we’re left to decipher their needs based on their cries.

-Young kids don’t always know this.
-They assume crying must mean something terrible has gone wrong.
-They hear the baby’s incessant wail and think the worst.
-And they even liken it to their own experiences with crying.
-To a young child’s mind, crying happens because something terrible did happen.
-(Even if all he cried about was because you didn’t roll up his sleeves.
+She assumes the baby’s incessant wails must mean something terrible has gone wrong.
+She thinks the worst and likens it to her own experiences with crying.
+(Even if all the baby cried about was because you didn’t roll up his sleeves.
 True story.)

-We took a different tactic with our eldest.
-Whenever a baby would cry, we’d say, “Let’s see why he’s crying.” or “What do you think he’s trying to tell us?”
+Instead, explain that crying is the only way babies can communicate.
+You might say, “Let’s see why he’s crying,” or “What do you think he’s trying to tell us?”

-We’d continue to hold a conversation with the baby within earshot of our older kid.
-We’d say, “Oh, you were telling Mama you needed a diaper change, weren’t you?”
-And we’d tell our older child, “Babies can’t talk yet like you and me, not until they’re big boys and girls.
-So now the only way they can tell us anything is by crying.
+Then tell your older child, “Babies can’t talk yet like you and me, not until they’re big boys and girls.
+So now, the only way they can tell us anything is by crying.
 It doesn’t always mean they’re hurt or sad.”

-We would also compare it to typical requests he would make.
-For instance, we’ll say, “You know how you let us know you’re hungry and want a snack?
-Sometimes the babies cry because they’re letting us know they’re hungry too.”
-He’ll see that crying isn’t always bad.
+And finally, compare it to typical requests she would make.
+For instance, say, “You know how you let us know you’re hungry and want a snack?
+Sometimes the baby cries because she’s letting us know she’s hungry too.”

-Yes, babies usually cry to express dissatisfaction—babies don’t cry because they’re happy.
-But crying isn’t always disastrous and could mean the baby is cold.
-Or they’re bored, over-stimulated, or a slew of other reasons that aren’t as terrible as what their piercing cries would have us believe.
+Yes, babies usually cry to express dissatisfaction—they don’t cry because they’re happy.
+But crying isn’t always disastrous.
+It could mean that they’re cold, bored, over-stimulated, or other reasons that aren’t as terrible as we assume.

 Of course sometimes they are upset—uncomfortable tummy aches, nausea, hunger, pain.
 The dreaded Witching Hour.
-But it’s good for our older kids to know that not all cries are equal.
-And that sometimes the baby is just letting us know he’s tired and wants to sleep.
+But older kids need to know that not all cries are equal, and that sometimes the baby is just letting you know she’s tired and wants to sleep.